Watty Piper and the Little Engine That Could

 When I first set out to find out more about the author of the children’s book first published by Platt & Munk in 1930, I expected to find a somewhat typical writer’s biography.
 Instead, I found a surprise.
 It turns out that Piper was Munk, and the story wasn’t exactly his original creation!
-Now, before you think he stole someone else’s classical children’s book, I need to emphasise that is not quite what happened.
+Now, before you think he stole someone else’s classical children’s book, I need to emphasise that is not what happened.
 Instead, the story about Watty and the Engine fits in with the telling and re-telling of fairy tales that happens around the world every day.

 A Fairy Tale Is Born